nil2004go/WebsiteMonitor/README.txt

 Build and test:
     This project uses maven for dependencies, build, and testing.
-Mvn install at the root module should compile all modules and execute all tests.
+Mvn install at the root module should compile all modules and execute all tests.use it as a good way thanks

 Run instructions:
     This project depends on a RabbitMQ host that is configured to support delayed